For Property Owners

 If there is real upside, we outline where it comes from before talking about a management switch.

-Maximizing Florida vacation rental income has less to do with chasing one giant percentage increase and more to do with finding the exact places owner money is leaking.
-The usual suspects are predictable: underpricing, OTA commission drag, weak direct-booking mix, and operational misses that soften reviews and force more discounting later.
+Maximizing Florida vacation rental income has less to do with chasing one giant percentage increase and more to do with finding the exact places owner income is being reduced.
+The usual suspects are predictable: underpricing, marketplace commissions, too few direct bookings, and operational misses that soften reviews and force more discounting later.

 Seascape's current Gulf Coast portfolio runs at $1.4M in annual rental revenue with $119,923 in direct bookings.
 The real owner decision is not whether management exists.
-It is whether the current operating model protects enough margin to justify its fee and channel mix.
+It is whether the current operating model protects enough margin to justify its fee and booking channels.

 That is why this page treats revenue as an operating problem, not a motivational one.
-If the home is losing income, the review should show whether the leak lives in pricing, channel costs, or execution before anyone talks about changing managers.
+If the home is losing income, the review should show whether the problem lives in pricing, booking costs, or execution before anyone talks about changing managers.

 Owner Objections